gabrielecola/Imbalance-classification-problem/README.md

 Secondly it analyze the Cost sensitive solutions, that are characterized by modifying existing algorithm (i.e Decision Tree, SVM, Ensemble Methods) \
 Finally there is an application of all these methods to two dataset.
-The first dataset is about Churn and they are adopted all the pre-processing methods, while the second is about Spam and instead they are adopted all cost sensitive methods.
+The first dataset is about Churn and they are adopted all the pre-processing methods, while the second one is about Spam and instead they are adopted all cost sensitive methods.